FedeIra/My-Profile/README.md

 I worked on the following projects:

-1) KINEMA: Kinema is a movie and tv show streaming website built with: JavaScript, Node.js, Express.js, JSON, Mongo Db, HTML 5, React.js, Redux.js, CSS, Chakra UI, Cloudinary, Firebase, Toastify, emailJS, Railway and Vercel; and
+1) KINEMA (https://kinema-entertainment.vercel.app/): Kinema is a movie and tv show streaming website built with: JavaScript, Node.js, Express.js, JSON, Mongo Db, HTML 5, React.js, Redux.js, CSS, Chakra UI, Cloudinary, Firebase, Toastify, emailJS, Railway and Vercel; and

-2) GAMING & BEYOND: G&B is a single page application for videogames content built with: JavaScript, Node.js, Express.js, JSON, PSQL, Sequelize, HTML 5, React.js, Redux.js, CSS, Heroku and Vercel.
+2) GAMING & BEYOND (https://gamingweb.vercel.app/): G&B is a single page application for videogames content built with: JavaScript, Node.js, Express.js, JSON, PSQL, Sequelize, HTML 5, React.js, Redux.js, CSS, Heroku and Vercel.

-Both projects links are pinned below, where you may see additional detail on the readme documents, including some pics.
+Both projects github links are pinned below, where you may see additional detail on the readme documents, including some pics.

 I am currently looking for a job where I can add value and continue my career path.
 Do not hesitate to contact me through the following 📫: